 Body: a free six to 12-week research-based biology modeling

-curriculum (and video clips) for middle school, including assessments, lists
+curriculum (and video clips) for middle school, including

 Authors: Mary Anne Rea-Ramirez, Maria Cecilia Nunez-Oviedo,